microsoft/knowledge-extraction-recipes-forms/Scenarios/Informative_Image_Selection_FR_Pattern/README.md

 Check if an element is empty (no prediction was made by the model for the associated class).
 If an element is empty, check for other non-empty fields to see if something that looks similar to the element was identifed.
-If the element is identied in another non-empty field, swap the element over to its corresponding field.
+If the element is identified in another non-empty field, swap the element over to its corresponding field.

 We only perform checks and swaps on empty fields as we still want to rely on the predictions made by the model as much as possible.
 With the postprocessing step, the following table should be generated: